-Create a Navigation Form in Access: Overview You have the ability to quickly and easily create a Navigation form in Access.
+Overview of How to Create a Navigation Form in Access You can quickly and easily create a navigation form in Access.
 A navigation form performs the same function as a switchboard form does within your database.
-A navigation form contains buttons you click to open other database objects, like reports and forms.
-To
+A navigation form in Access contains buttons you click to open other database objects, like reports and forms.

-Set a Password on an Access Database: Overview You can set a password on an Access database to prevent unauthorized access to the database file.
+Overview of How to Set a Password on an Access Database You can set a password on an Access database to prevent unauthorized access to the database file.
 To set a password on an Access database, you must first open the database using the “Open Exclusive” command.
-To do this, open Access and then click the “File”
+To do this, open Access and then

-Standalone Macros in Access: Overview Standalone macros in Access are programs you create in a visual environment.
+Overview of Standalone Macros in Access Standalone macros in Access are programs you create in a visual environment.
 In Access, standalone macros run a series of actions in a specified order.
 Unlike embedded macros, standalone macros in Access appear as separate objects under the “Macros” category in the database’s Navigation Pane.
-Standalone macros in
+Standalone macros

 Overview of Creating Input Masks in Access You can create input masks in Access for table fields to dictate a pattern to use for data entry in the fields.
 You can manually create input masks for most text, date, and number data type fields in Access, except the “Long Text” data type.
 Access also